Adlexer/Embedding-Homework/1-build-linux.md

 $ proot-distro login ubuntu
 ```

-In essence, this is to login Ubuntu on the local host through SSH.
-Using this command the next time you need to use Ubuntu.
+In essence, this is to login `Ubuntu` on the local host through `SSH`.
+Using this command the next time you need to use `Ubuntu`.

-And then you will see the bash command line of Ubuntu.
+And then you will see the bash command line of `Ubuntu`.

 ![1-1](img\1-1.png)